 In 1968, Pequeno Príncipe began to deliver Oncology and Hematology services, and it is now the largest provider of these services in Paraná in Pediatrics – according to the Paraná State’s health secretaryship – and one of the most important in the country.

 In the year of 2011, the Hospital began to offer the Bone Marrow Transplant Service, when started to perform autologous transplants, which uses the patient’s own bone marrow.
 Then, in 2013, it was performed the first allogeneic bone marrow transplant, in which healthy cells are taken from a donor and transferred to the patient via blood transfusion.

-The project foresees actions in five Brazilian states (Paraná, Acre, Rondônia, São Paulo, and Rio de Janeiro) and intents to contribute to reduce infant-juvenile mortality rates; to increase the quality of life of patients and their families; provide early diagnosis, appropriate treatment methods and real chance of cure; offer data to the scientific and medical community on the incidence of these diseases; and enable discussion and intervention in public policies at regional and national level.
+The project performed activities in five Brazilian states (Paraná, Acre, Rondônia, São Paulo and Santa Catarina) and strived to contribute to the decrease of infant-juvenile mortality rates, increase the quality of life of patients and their family members, offer early diagnoses, adequate treatments and real chances of cure, provide data to the scientific and medical communities about the incidence of these diseases and encourage the discussion and intervention of public policies at regional and national level.

-From the analysis of two samples of blood from new-borns, the researchers aim to detect one genetic mutation that predisposes boys and girls to adrenal cortex tumor, a type of predominantly pediatric cancer.
-It also seeks to detect cases of primary immunodeficiencies.
-The project has achieved great results thanks to partnerships established with maternities, health services units, and laboratories.
-By the end of the research project, 150,000 genetic analyses will be made and 300,000 people will be benefited.
+By analyzing two drops of blood from a baby, they tried to identify a genetic mutation that predisposes boys and girls to develop ACT, a type of cancer that is predominantly pediatric.
+It also tried to detected cases of primary immunodeficiencies.
+The project was successful due to partnerships with maternities, health clinics and laboratories.
+By the end of the project, in 2017, more than 150,000 genetic tests were carried out and about 300,000 people were benefitted.